FredKSchott/snowpack/www/_template/guides/svelte.md

     }
   }
 </style>
 ```

 > 💡 Tip: Snowpack has built-in support for [CSS Modules](https://www.snowpack.dev/#import-css-modules) and if you'd like to use Sass there is an official [Sass Plugin](https://www.snowpack.dev/#sass).

 TODO: Image

-## Adding some JS to your Svelte component
+## Adding some logic to your Svelte component

 Svelte components include component specific scripts in a `<script>` tag.